Like-Falling-Leaves/syncwrap/README.md

 This is yet another module to help manage async libraries.
 There are two main differences between this and other modules:

 * Promises are evaluated lazily.
-* Promises can be passed to functions that are not aware of promises -- so it does not have to infect all the code everywhere.
+* Non-invasive, non-infectious: promises can be passed to functions that are not aware of promises and the fundamental style of programming does not need to change.
+No reason to also use complex flow control mechanisms that pervade all the code -- instead most functions continue to be written like before with very localized uses of this library.
+* Very tiny footprint.
+The module is about a 100 lines now.
+* Nice syntactic sugar with use of Function.prototype to expose the wrapped methods on any function.

 Some other details (which other flow-control libraries may share):

 * All callbacks are expected to be node-style two parameter contracts.
 * If the result of a promise evaluation is another promise, it will be evaluated as well.
-* The Function.prototype is modified for ease of use -- just calling 'wrapped' on any function will provide access.
+Arguments to any wrapped function can be promises and the function is only evaluated after the promises are delivered.

 [![NPM info](https://nodei.co/npm/syncwrap.png?downloads=true)](https://npmjs.org/package/syncwrap)